-Exhibit No. Description 10.1 Amended and Restated Loan and Security Agreement, dated as of September 10, 2019, by and between Oxford Finance LLC, Silicon Valley Bank and Xeris Pharmaceuticals, Inc. (incorporated herein by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed September 10, 2019, File No. 001-38536).
-31.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as amended.
+Exhibit No. Description 3.1 Amendment No. 1 to the Amended and Restated By-laws of Xeris Pharmaceuticals, Inc. (incorporated herein by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K filed April 24, 2020) 10.1 U.S. Small Business Administration Paycheck Protection Program Note, entered into April 21, 2020 by the Company (incorporated herein by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed April 24, 2020) 10.2 Xeris Pharmaceuticals, Inc. Deferred Compensation Plan (incorporated herein by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed April 10, 2020) 10.3† Amendment 3 to the Quality Assurance Agreement, dated as of February 26, 2020, by and between the Company and Bachem AG 10.4 First Amendment to Amended and Restated Loan and Security Agreement, dated April 21, 2020, by and among Oxford Finance LLC, Silicon Valley Bank and the Company 31.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as amended.
 31.2 Certification of Principal Financial Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as amended.
-32.1+ Certification of Periodic Financial Report by the Chief Executive Officer and Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101 The following materials from Xeris Pharmaceuticals, Inc.'s Quarterly Report on Form 10-Q for the quarter ended September 30, 2019, formatted in XBRL (Extensible Business Reporting Language): (i) the Condensed Consolidated Balance Sheets, (ii) the Condensed Consolidated Statements of Operations and Comprehensive Loss, (iii) the Condensed Consolidated Statements of Stockholders' Equity (Deficit), (iv) the Condensed Consolidated Statements of Cash Flows and (v) Notes to Condensed Consolidated Financial Statements.
+32.1 Certification of Periodic Financial Report by the Chief Executive Officer and Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+101 The following materials from Xeris Pharmaceuticals, Inc.'s Quarterly Report on Form 10-Q for the quarter ended March 31, 2020, formatted in iXBRL (Inline Extensible Business Reporting Language): (i) Condensed Consolidated Balance Sheets, (ii) Condensed Consolidated Statements of Operations and Comprehensive Loss, (iii) Condensed Consolidated Statements of Stockholders' Equity, (iv) Condensed Consolidated Statements of Cash Flows, and (v) Notes to Condensed Consolidated Financial Statements.
+104 Cover Page Interactive Data File (formatted in iXBRL and contained in Exhibit 101)